0xC0000054/sc4-more-building-styles/README.md

 display a message saying that mode is active.

 `DebugActiveStyles` writes the currently enabled style IDs to the plugin's log file.

-## Industrial Building Styles

-Building style support for the 4 industrial building types are controlled by 4 INI file entries that should be placed in the style mod DAT files.
-See the [industrial-building-styles](industrial-building-styles) folder for a template file and the format details.

 ## BuildingStyles INI File